Evaporator coil high energy bills

 HVAC

-The answer to 'evaporator coil high energy bills' is that a malfunctioning evaporator coil is a common cause of high energy bills for HVAC systems.
-The evaporator coil is responsible for absorbing heat from the air inside your home, which is then expelled outside by the condenser coil.
-If the evaporator coil is not working properly, it will have to work harder to cool your home, leading to higher energy consumption and higher utility bills.
+The answer to 'evaporator coil high energy bills' is that a dirty or malfunctioning evaporator coil can cause your HVAC system to use more energy, leading to higher utility bills.
+The evaporator coil is responsible for absorbing heat from the indoor air and transferring it outside, so if it's not working efficiently, your system has to work harder to cool your home.

 Sources